 We had an impromptu Sissinghurst skip on Sunday, children, grandparents and all, so I thought I would share a few pics of what’s going on.

-These are the last tulip pics I will post for this year.
-I almost promise.
-I had to admire this wonderful red-with-a-hint-of cerise-and-crimson lily-flowered tulip.
+I love this wonderful red-with-a-hint-of cerise-and-crimson lily-flowered tulip.
 I couldn’t find a label for the variety.
 It’s too pinkish for ‘Red Shine’ I think, so I’m opting for ‘Pieter De Leur’, but am happy to be corrected!

 It was the perfect partner for ‘Black Parrot’ in pots along the Lime Walk.